Dykam/ReUtil/README.md

 REusable UTILity library - Advanced utilities for Bukkit

-This toolsit skips past the usual things, and adds features making your code cleaner and more to the point.
-Currently the major modules are
+This toolset skips past the usual things, and adds features making your code cleaner and more to the point.
+Currently the major modules are:

 - Components
 - Commands
 - Events

-Commands and Events provider a layer on top of Bukkit's own Command functionality, taking away some of the error and type handling.
-Components add that thing you never realized you really needed: Attaching data to just about everything.
-In a safe way.
+Commands and Events provide a layer on top of Bukkit's own Command functionality, taking away some of the error and type handling.
+Components add functionality that is greatly underappreciated: attaching data to just about everything (in a safe way, too).
 And it even gets saved!
 Here are some examples of each submodule

 ## Commands
 Suppose you want to add a simple `/tp` command.
 Important is that the `<from>` has to be optional.
 If omitted, it has to be the one doing `/tp`.
 This is what you would write normally: